-Optional: Depending on the season, you can choose to make a stop at Mt.
-Fuji on your way to Kyoto.
+Optional: Depending on the season, you can choose to make a stop at Mount Fuji on your way to Kyoto.
 During the time we were there, it was so cloudy that we couldn’t even see Mt.
-Fuji as we passed it in the bullet train.
+Fuji as we passed it on the bullet train.

 If you do plan to stop at Mt.
 Fuji, here are some places you shouldn’t miss: